-All alternatives have been developed based on a desired consistency with the Westfall Township-Matamoras Borough, Milford Borough, Milford Township, Milford Borough- Milford Township, and Pike County Comprehensive Plans.
+All alternatives have been developed based on a desired consistency with the Westfall Township-Matamoras Borough, Milford Borough, and Pike County Comprehensive Plans.
 There are no major conflicts between the comprehensive plans.
-The zoning maps are significantly more updated than the comprehensive plans and land use plans, and none of the alternatives conflict with the zoning maps.
+Some of the zoning maps are significantly more updated than the comprehensive plans and land use plans, and none of the alternatives conflict with the zoning maps.